AdaptiveConsulting/ReactiveTraderCloud/docs/setup/windows-setup.md

 #### Run Services
 To run all the services as well as an in-memory broker and Event Store, run `StartAll.bat`

-This calls the Launcher console application and will starts all the services, the messaging broker and Event Store.
+This calls the Launcher console application and will start all the services, the messaging broker and Event Store.

 The services can also be debugged from Visual Studio like any another console app.